HigherOrderCO/Kind/DOCUMENTATION.md

 ```

 Note that the default compiler uses native functions.
 The
-advantage is that this makes interop extremelly easy.
+advantage is that this makes interop very easy.
 The
 disadvantage is that it relies on the performance of those
 functions.
 Alternatively, you could load the Formality
 program in an interaction net (or other) runtime inside the